raccoons-team/ctf/2016-01-16-insomnihack-teaser/crypto_200_bring_the_noise/README.md

 Solution:

 6 unknowns with 8 possibilities each gives a grand total of 8^6, or about 250000.
 This is reasonable search space.
-We need to evaluate the solutions somehow though - in my solution, I simply summed error (defined as difference between left and right sides) over all equations and chose solution with smallest error.
-My script worked on the first try.
+We need to rank the solution candidates somehow though - in our solution, we simply summed error (defined as difference between left and right sides) over all equations and chose solution with smallest error.
+Script (`solve.py`) worked on the first try.